 International Affairs Resources: This Internet directory covers over 2000 annotated links to high-quality English-language sources of current information and analysis in a wide range of international affairs, international relations, international studies, global studies, and global education topics.
 These sites are carefully selected for their long-term value, including only those with cost-free, authoritative information and analysis online.
 This section of the WWW Virtual Library system was created and is edited and maintained by Dr. Wayne A.Selcher, Professor of International Studies Emeritus, Department of Political Science, Elizabethtown College.

-Nations of the World: Legal information on foreign nations, provided by the law department of the Library of Congress.
+Nations of the World: Legal information on foreign nations, including Constitutional Law and Legislation by country.
+Provided by the Law Department of the Library of Congress.

 United Nations System of Organizations: Comprehensive index of websites to international organizations and agencies offering economic and statistical information.